 Cloud infrastructure from these popular 2024 vendors gives access to powerful resources - GPUs, TPUs, and other high-performance computing devices.
 All three major cloud service providers, AWS, Azure, and GCP, offer reliable services, making them the best options in the cloud computing market.
 Ultimately, the choice between these three depends on specific business needs, preferences, and existing technology stacks.

 Incidentally speaking, indebted to advances in chips and increased manufacturing scale, the cost of AI hardware has come down a bit.
-Which means that even small businesses and small startups now have the ability to take advantage of these powerful GPUs, TPUs and other resources to deploy their AI models at a more affordable price.
+This means that even small businesses and small startups now have the ability to take advantage of these powerful GPUs, TPUs, and other resources to deploy their AI models at a more affordable price.

-Somehow or other, the cost of cloud computing for AI is not fixed, and may vary, depending on such factors:
+Somehow or other, the cost of cloud computing for AI is not fixed and may vary, depending on factors like:

 Hourly artificial intelligence pricing for GPU instances starts from $0.50 to $10, and TPU usage from $2 to $40 per hour.